 - No balls or jump ropes, etc. in the area.

 - No sitting on top of support pieces (especially on horizontal ladder/fitness station, horizontal yellow tube, etc.).

 - Each student must wait until the student in front of them “gets down, gets off, moves away,” etc. before they begin on that apparatus or station.

 Remember – These are guidelines and they do need to be followed, yet recess should be a fun and happy time of day for all students and volunteers.
 Students are kind and respectful of each other and the authority of the playground monitors.
 The volunteers are here for the safety of all students.

 The school operates a safety patrol program at the established school crossings.
 Patrols are on-duty before school at the south parking lot and at dismissal time at both the north and south parking lots.
 Older children following rules are good role models for young children and ensure the safety for all persons.

 All books, softcover, hardcover and electronics are provided by the school.
 Books are an asset and must be properly cared for.
 Students are responsible for the damage or loss of a textbook, library book, and iPad, and the student will be required to pay for the replacement of a book or device or fined for damages to books or equipment.

-Soda, candy , nd gum chewing is NOT permitted during school.
+Soda, candy and gum chewing is NOT permitted during school.
 Gum is not allowed on school or church grounds.

 TECHNOLOGY AND INTERNET

 Learning results from the continuous dynamic interaction among students, educators, parents and the extended community.
-Technology immersion does not diminish the vital role of the teacher.
-To the contrary, it will transform the teacher from a director of learning to a facilitator of learning.
-Effective teaching and learning with iPad, Chromebook, tablets or computers integrates technology into the curriculum anytime, anyplace.
+Technology immersion transforms the teacher from a director of learning to a facilitator of learning.
+Effective use of iPad, Chromebook, tablets or computers integrate technology into the curriculum anytime, anyplace.

 iPads, ChromeBooks, tablets and the Computer Lab